 I couldn’t have done it without my Mac Plus.
 Oh, I’ve owned plenty of other computers, including a Mac LC (my first color computer), a Mac Performa series, and several Windows-based computers.
 But my Mac Plus was the one that changed my life.
 It doesn’t work very well any more – its monitor only displays the top half of the desktop – but I still have it, and one of these days I’ll have to take some time to see if I can repair it.
 It’s the least I can do for an old friend.

 POSTSCRIPT: I didn’t have a Mac for a long time until buying a MacBook in 2016.
-It’s a good computer, of course, and I have an iPhone and two iPads of various vintages.
+It’s a good computer, of course, and I have an iPhone and three iPads of various vintages.
 It’s not the same, though; my Windows computers are also as good or better, and everything works together nicely in the cloud.
 So I doubt that I’ll ever have that same experience of falling in love with my first Mac back in 1986.